Displaying present location in the site.

 NEC has opportunities to engage with external experts at the NEC Digital Trust Advisory Council, whose members include lawyers and social sector representatives including international NPOs.
 The Company also maintains regular dialogue with the European Parliament and Japanese government agencies.

 NEC provides opportunities for dialogue with suppliers on human rights initiatives through exchange meetings and study sessions.
-In fiscal 2024, it provided an opportunity for dialogue with external experts on the topic of supply chain sustainability.

 Engagement with Employees